 On IVP’s new website, the article “What is the Enneagram and where did it come from?” describes exactly what occult Gnosticism is about, but fails to apprehend it.
 Alice Fryling even calls it “secret knowledge” passed down by word of mouth which is by definition esoteric Gnosticism:

 “In modern times this oral tradition has been passed down largely through the Catholic Church, but until the second half of the twentieth century, the Enneagram was considered “secret knowledge.”
 Laypeople, it was thought, could not handle this information with care and wisdom.”https://enneagramtoday.com/what-is-the-enneagram-and-where-did-it-come-from/

 Just a few things to know about the Enneagram:

-- The Enneagram has no Christian origins – There is evidence that any of the early Church fathers used a nine-sided symbol for divining spiritual truths
+- The Enneagram has no Christian origins – There is no evidence that any of the early Church fathers used a nine-sided symbol for divining spiritual truths.

 - Claudio Naranjo, a New Age psychiatrist, developed the Enneagram Personality types from personal revelation through “automatic handwriting.”
 Automatic handwriting is a form of occult spirit-channeling similar to using an Ouiji board.

 - Claudio Naranjo, in a video in 2010, said that he “made up this tale” about the ancient origins of his personality types to help promote the Enneagram.
 (See Youtube Video Interview)